 Glossary of Psychological Architecture Terms

-This glossary defines the structural terminology within the Psychological Architecture framework.
-These entries articulate the organizing dynamics governing integration across the domains of Mind, Emotion, Identity, and Meaning.
-The definitions describe systemic processes of stabilization, fragmentation, reinforcement, and reorganization across time.
-They do not represent diagnoses or treatment categories.
-They name structural mechanics within human psychological architecture.
+This glossary defines the structural vocabulary of the Psychological Architecture framework.
+These entries name the constructs, mechanisms, and model terms through which the framework examines how Mind, Emotion, Identity, and Meaning organize human experience across time.
+The definitions describe systemic processes of stabilization, fragmentation, reinforcement, and reorganization.
+They are not diagnostic categories or treatment protocols.
+They are structural descriptions of recurring configurations within human psychological architecture.

 Affective Load